Inflect logo

 Executive Summary

-Calgary serves as the primary digital gateway for the Canadian prairies, offering 15 facilities that support the region’s massive energy and financial sectors.
-This market provides a unique combination of high geographic stability and the lowest sales tax in Canada, making it a premier choice for primary workloads and disaster recovery.
+Calgary serves as the primary digital cornerstone for the Canadian prairies, providing essential infrastructure for the region’s massive energy and financial sectors.
+This market offers a rare combination of geographic stability and the lowest sales tax in Canada, ensuring low-latency reach and high cost-efficiency for primary and disaster recovery workloads.
+Placing hardware here puts your data at the center of the North American energy corridor while avoiding the higher costs found in coastal metros.

 Calgary: At A Glance